microsoft/GlobalMLBuildingFootprints/README.md

 ## Introduction

 Bing Maps is releasing open building footprints around the world.
 We have detected **1.4B** buildings from Bing Maps imagery between 2014 and 2024 including Maxar, Airbus, and IGN France imagery.
-The data is freely available for download and use under ODbL.
+The data is freely available for download and use under CDLA Permissive 2.0.
 This dataset includes our [other releases](#will-there-be-more-data-coming-for-other-geographies).

 ## Updates
 * 2026-02-03 - Added **1.2M** building footprints and **1.2M** height estimates derived from Vexcel imagery between 2021 and 2025.
 All contributions are from the United States (1.2M). [dataset-links.csv](https://minedbuildings.z5.web.core.windows.net/global-buildings/dataset-links.csv) updated 3 February 2026.